godfreybwaira/shani-ob/README.md

 **Explanation:**

-`nodes_or_selector` can be of type string or HTMLElement, if it is `string` then it must be valid css selector. `shaniAttributes` must be object of supported shani attributes alongside with their values.
+`nodes_or_selector` can be of type string or `HTMLElement`, if it is `string` then it must be valid CSS selector. `shaniAttributes` must be object of supported Shani attributes alongside with their values.
 When `applyToSelf` is set to true, then `nodes_or_selector` will be shanified, else it's children will be shanified.

+## Redirection

+Shani supports request redirection in two ways:
+1. Ajax redirection via response header `x-ajax` set to `1`
+2. Normal HTTP redirection

+Both types of redirection must supported by server through response header `location` and status code `300 <= status code < 400.

+If `x-ajax` response header is not provided, then the redirection is handled normally.
+When this happens and the request URL is `#` then self page refresh is performed, i.e `history.go(0)`, otherwise the redirection is done following the URL.

+If `x-ajax` response header is provided, server can also add additional header that are supported by Shani.
+These headers MUST be valid Shani attributes mentioned under **Usage** section.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.